shini4i/argo-watcher/README.md

 # How it works

-First you deploy Argo Watcher as a separate application.
+First, you deploy Argo Watcher as a separate application.

 Argo Watcher needs to know the URL of ArgoCD API and have the credentials to access it.

-Deployment monitoring tasks are stored in PostgreSQL database, so Argo Watcher would need to have access to a database.
+Deployment monitoring tasks are stored in the PostgreSQL database so Argo Watcher would need access to a database.

 ## Argo Watcher workflow

 The workflow for deployment should be the following
-1. Build new image of your application in your CI/CD
+1. Build a new image of your application in your CI/CD
-2. The next step in CI/CD should be a job that runs Argo Watcher Client, that triggers deployment monitoring
+2. The next step in CI/CD should be a job that runs Argo Watcher Client, which triggers deployment monitoring
-3. Argo Image Updater detects new image and starts the deployment
+3. Argo Image Updater detects a new image and starts the deployment
-4. Throughout the deployment, the status of your deployment monitoring task changes in Argo Watcher UI
+4. Throughout the deployment, the status of your deployment monitoring task changes in the Argo Watcher UI

 ## Author's commentary

-Essentially we are trying to solve the following problems with GitOps approach via ArgoCD
+Essentially we are trying to solve the following problems with the GitOps approach via ArgoCD:

-1) Have clear visibility of when the deployment is finished w/o user constantly checking ArgoCD UI
+1) Have clear visibility of when the deployment is finished w/o the user constantly checking ArgoCD UI
 2) Mark a pipeline as either successful or failed depending on the deployment result

-This approach has helped us have visibility over 10+ separate projects developed and deployed with ArgoCD.

 # Server Installation